NX-AI/vision-lstm/README.md

 model = torch.hub.load("nx-ai/vision-lstm", "vil-tinyplus-e400")
 ```

-Checkpoints for our reimplementation of DeiT-III-T can be found in the link above.
+Checkpoints for our reimplementation of DeiT-III-T are provided as raw checkpoint [here](https://ml.jku.at/research/vision_lstm/download/).

 # Train your own models